Badger-Finance/badger-subgraph/tf-aws-standalone/README.md

 S3 can be slow to launch new buckets 100%.
 Go get a coffee and come back in 5-10 minutes to continue **TODO: figure out CLI commands for these**

-In the same directory as this readme, run terraform init.
-If all went well you should see

-"Terraform has been successfully initialized!"

 ## Setting an ssm parameter for the eth node URL

 The ethnode URL is something we might not want to share with the world, and can not be part of a public repo.
 In order